 Choosing the best VPN for cryptocurrency trading is no easy task.
 Your VPN of choice should be able to unblock specific cryptocurrency market web pages.
 On top of that, it should be secure, private, and accept crypto coin payments.
 Here's what criteria we used to make our list.

 - Privacy.
 It goes immediately after the security but is just as important.
-Take note of whether it's an audit of their no-logs policy or privacy-friendly location without data retention laws.
-All of this will help you in the long run.
+That’s why we took note of whether it's an audit of their no-logs policy or a privacy-friendly location without data retention laws.

 - Locations.
 If you're trying to use crypto trading platforms like Binance, they're only available in the US.
-So, you have to make sure that your VPN will cover the locations you're planning to access.
+So, we made sure that a VPN offers a large server fleet to cover all the needed locations.

 - Performance.
 You wouldn't want to be cut off in the middle of your transaction.
-For that, you'll need a reliable VPN service with high uptime and low-speed reductions.
+For that, we have searched for a reliable VPN service with high uptime and low-speed reductions.
 With the best VPNs, you'll barely notice the performance drop.

 - Price.
-Unless you have bottomless pockets, likely, you're looking to buy the best product for the lowest price.
-When you're buying a VPN with cryptocurrencies, their accepted coins can also be a factor.
+We always ensure a VPN offers a good quality and price ratio.
+Plus, when buying a VPN with cryptocurrencies, their accepted coins can also be a factor.
 Especially if you've already had a pile of them in your wallet.

 Why use a VPN for cryptocurrency transactions?